-We also found that attending sensory processing training, delivered by the specialist OT team, really helped us to develop our toolkit.
+We also found that attending sensory processing training, delivered by the specialist OT team, really helpful.
+Further reading has also allowed us to develop our toolkit.

 We have also found that continuing to read and research has given us more confidence.
 There is a wealth of research information available online and a range of really helpful books too.
 The work of Kranowitz and Ayres were key starting points for us.

 THE INTERSECTION BETWEEN AUTISM, PDA, SENSORY PROCESSING DIFFICULTIES AND ARFID

 It became increasingly apparent, that addressing the sensory aspects of William’s eating difficulties was only one part of the picture.
 We began to realise that PDA, William’s need for autonomy and freedom, was also playing a role in his relationship with food.

 With this in mind, we tuned in more closely to William’s interactions around food and what they were communicating.
 His adoptive responses was screaming: